grafana/mimir/docs/sources/mimir/migration-guide/migrating-from-cortex.md

    ```

    g.
 Disable MinIO.
+   The Grafana Mimir Helm chart enables MinIO by default for convenience during first time install.
-   If you are migrating from Cortex, use your existing object storage, and disable MinIO.
+   If you are migrating from Cortex and have your existing object storage you must disable MinIO in Grafana Mimir Helm
+   chart custom values.yaml.

    In your `values.yaml` file: